ethanwongca/hai_work/hpc/README.md

 Once SLURM jobs have finished:

-Run stats.py with the SLURM-generated output file to get the AUC standard deviation and accuracy.
+Run stats.py with the SLURM-generated output file to get AUC's and accuracy's standard deviation.

 ## Transferring Files To/From HPC